adueck/split-video-by-srt/README.md

 # split-video-by-srt

-You can use this bash script to split a video or audio file up into seperate chunks based on timecodes from an .srt subtitle file.
+You can use this bash script to automatically split video files up into seperate chunks based on timecodes from an .srt subtitle file.

 This could be useful for: